splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/2-put-together/1-0-fly-catch.md

 if (!fly_appeared && timer_ticks(GAME_TIMER) > appear_at_time) //...
 ```

 Rather than just coding this as is, we can use this as an opportunity to make the code easier to follow.
-This test is checking if it is time for the fly to appear, so we could create a `time_to_appear` function.
-This could be passed the fly and the current time, and return a boolean to say if it is time or not.
+Here the test is checking if it is time for the fly to appear, so we could create a `time_to_appear` function.
+We be pass the fly and the current time, and return a boolean to say if it is time or not.

 ```
 Function: Time To Appear